 40 Commando is a battalion sized Unit providing part of 3 Commando Brigade’s amphibious warfare capability.

-For a long time Britain’s experts in cold weather warfare, the men of 45 Commando have spent most of the past decade surrounded by sand.
-However last autumn saw the Royal Marines return to their natural habitat, the Cougar 2012 amphibious deployment to the Mediterranean, and now in the midst of cold weather training in Norway and the highlands of Scotland.
+For a long time Britain’s experts in cold weather warfare, the men of 45 Commando, have spent most of the past decade surrounded by sand; either on operations in Iraq or Afghanistan.
+However last autumn saw the Commando return to their natural habitat and the Unit deployed on an amphibious deployment to the Mediterranean (COUGAR 2012).
+45 Commando spent a year as the UK’s Very high readiness Lead Commando Unit before handing this baton to 42 Commando in May this year.

 539 Assault Squadron